 Trekking times: 6 to 7 hrs.

 You will have to walk through the glacier and lateral moraine which might need rope sometimes.
-After certain walk you will reach and climb through slopes of French Pass (5,360m).
-From here you can have view of Mukut Himal (6,328m), Tashi Kang (6,386m) and Sita Chuchura (6,611m), all of which surround the Hidden Valley).
-To the south is Tukche Peak (6,920 meters) and beyond is the massive peak of Dhaulagiri I. We will move towards right edge of the Hidden valley losing a little altitude to the Thapa Pass (5,250m).
+After the certain walk, you will reach and climb through slopes of French Pass (5,360m).
+From here you can have a view of Mukut Himal (6,328m), Tashi Kang (6,386m) and Sita Chuchura (6,611m), all of which surround the Hidden Valley).
+To the south is Tukche Peak (6,920 meters) and beyond is the massive peak of Dhaulagiri I. We will move towards the right edge of the Hidden valley losing a little altitude to the Thapa Pass (5,250m).
 Then we will reach the hidden valley overnight at tented camps.

 Day Twelve : Hidden valley to Yak kharka Altitude 3,680m

 After crossing Thapa Pass (5,200m), we will descend from Hidden Valley to the Dhampus Pass and continue to Yak Kharka.
 You can view some of the great mountains and the vegetation as well on the way.

 Day Thirteen : Yak Kharka to Marpha Altitude 2,667m

 Trekking times: 4hrs.

 The steep and rocky descents will lead to Marpha.
 The trail is barren and has no tree coverage.
 On the way, you can see yak and sheep herds.
 Marpha is a small town consisting of Buddhist and Hindu people.
 This place consists of the monastery with its prayer flags fluttering in the mountain winds and a hot shower.
 This is the end of our camping; tea-house accommodation now you can enjoy in a guest house/hotel.